This website contains images of people who have passed away.

 • Reserved forests, national parks, nature reserves and state wildlife reserves

-Unlike native title, the LUAA does not concern itself with the history of the land, and no tenure history searches are needed.
-This is one of its streamlining benefits.
+Unlike native title, the LUAA does not concern itself with the history of the land.
+No tenure history searches are needed.
+This is one of the benefits of the LUAA, compared with the equivalent Native Title processes.

 In effect, the LUAA asks only: at the date of the proposed activity, is the land public land?